Skip to main content

 Current TIP

+The Federal Fiscal Year (FFY) 2026-2030 Transportation Improvement Program (TIP) (.pdf) is our new capital program of federally-funded transportation projects in Dutchess County.
+Developed as part of our transportation planning process, the TIP identifies capital and non‐capital transportation projects that are proposed for funding through federal highway and transit programs.
 The TIP is an essential product of the transportation planning process, as it's how we commit federal funds for a project.
-Once programmed on the TIP, a project sponsor may proceed with activities such as detailed design, right-of-way acquisition, and construction.
+Once programmed, a project sponsor may proceed with activities such as detailed design, right-of-way acquisition, and construction.
 The TIP must also support the goals of our Transportation Plan - Moving Dutchess Forward.

 Federal law requires that the TIP be financially constrained, using revenue estimates for the five-year TIP period.
 Financial constraint applies to each fiscal year and federal program, though exceptions are allowed if other federal funds are available to make up shortages in a specific program.
 Financial constraint not only applies to our DCTC program, but also NYSDOT's regional program, where both must show that funding programs are fiscally balanced by year and fund type.